50 Latest Addresses IELTS Topics

 You should spend about 20 minutes on this task.
 You are going to study in a college in the UK next year.
 You would like to stay in a college Hall of Residence.
 Write a letter to the college.
 In your letter explain your accommodation requirements explain what your food needs are ask what alternatives are available if they cannot provide what you want You should write at least 150 words.
 You do NOT need to write any addresses.
 Begin your letter as follows:

-You have spent a month with your friend who lives in other country.
-Returning home you haven’t found your disc with photos from your holiday.
-Write a letter to your friend.
-In your letter: • Thanks him for the holiday; • Explain that you have lost the disc with photos; • Give instructions of how to send you the photos.
-Write at least 150 words.
+You have been busy with your studies for the past month and haven't had time to visit your family.
+Write a letter to your grandmother.
+In your letter: Apologize for not getting in touch with her sooner Explain why you have been so busy Arrange a time to visit Write at least 150 words.
 You do NOT need to write any addresses.
-Begin your letter as follows: Dear ....,
+Begin your letter as follows: Dear Grandmother,

 You have a suggestion for a park near your apartment building.
 Write a letter to your city's council board.
 In your letter: Describe who you are and what your suggestion is Explain why you think this suggestion will improve the park Detail when you would like to see this suggestion in action Write at least 150 words.
 You do NOT need to write any addresses.
 Begin your letter as follows: Dear Councilor,